-For example, you may choose to invest into an S&P 500 fund which simply tracks the largest 500 companies in the United States which includes the likes of Microsoft, Facebook and Apple.
-This would mean as the value of these Companies grew, so would your investment.
+For example, you may choose to invest in an S&P 500 fund that simply tracks the largest 500 companies in the United States which includes the likes of Microsoft, Facebook and Apple.
+This would mean as the value of these companies grew, so would your investment.

-Passive investing is also known as a buy and hold strategy whereby investments are bought and then held for the long-term with minimal trading.
+Passive investing is also known as a buy and hold (or “set and forget“) strategy whereby investments are bought and then held for the long-term with minimal trading.
 Passive investing is cheaper (due to lower fund management fees), less complex and on average produces superior returns to actively managed investments over the long term.
 These three factors make it the ideal choice for most individual investors.

 Don’t just take my word for it – investing titan Warren Buffett (net worth $69 billion) told shareholders of his Company Berkshire Hathaway “My regular recommendation has been a low-cost S&P 500 index fund”.

 Investing in Company stocks can be seen as risky as your returns aren’t guaranteed and you could get back less than you initially invested.
 Having said that, numerous studies (including this Barclays study) have shown that historically, holding your money in stocks outperforms cash in the vast majority of cases.